Many documents here were written knowing that the content would quickly

 peaked three years later in early 2000-- oops!

 At least IBM's Universal Server Farm was influenced by this paper.
-That
+The first USF

 was the technical basis of the IBM/Qwest partnership announced in 2000.